StegarescuAnaMaria/AI_classifier/README.md

 ![Screenshot](support-vectors-and-maximum-margin.png)

-If the data is not separable, the data is transfered into a space of one dimension higher (for example 2d -> 3d), and tries to separate the data by finding a hyperplane
+If the data is not separable, the data is transfered into a space of one dimension higher (for example 2d -> 3d), and the SVM tries to separate the data by finding a hyperplane
 (for a 3d space, it would use a 2d space for separation).

 ![Screenshot](svm.png)